ikebrown74/python_template_project/README.md

-= setup.py Template
+# Python Project Template

+This is a simple Python project template with setup.py.
+This template implements i18n and uses nosetests for the automatic testing.

+## Project Setup

-This is a simple Python setup.py template that can be used for writing a python application.
-The following changes need to be applied to use this template.
+The following changes need to be applied to use this template for your own application.

 - Change content of tmppackage/__init__.py
 - Change name of package within tmppackage/i18n.py